BasileiosKal/blind-bbs-signatures/draft-bbs-blind-signatures.md

 **SHOULD NOT**, **RECOMMENDED**, **MAY**, and **OPTIONAL**, when they appear in this document, are to be interpreted as described in [@!RFC2119].

+# BBS Signature Scheme Operations

+This document makes use of various operations defined by the BBS Signature Scheme document [@!I-D.irtf-cfrg-bbs-signatures].
+For clarity, whenever an operation will be used defined in [@!I-D.irtf-cfrg-bbs-signatures], it will be prefixed by "BBS." (e.g., "BBS.CoreProofGen" etc.).
+More specifically, the operations used are the following:

+- `BBS.CoreVerify`: Refers to the `CoreVerify` operation defined in [Section 3.6.2](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-04.html#name-coreverify) of [@!I-D.irtf-cfrg-bbs-signatures].
+- `BBS.CoreProofGen`: Refers to the `CoreProofGen` operation defined in [Section 3.6.3](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-04.html#name-coreproofgen) of [@!I-D.irtf-cfrg-bbs-signatures].
+- `BBS.create_generators`: Refers to the `create_generators` operation defined in [Section 4.1.1](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-04.html#name-generators-calculation) of [@!I-D.irtf-cfrg-bbs-signatures].
+- `BBS.messages_to_scalars`: Refers to the `messages_to_scalars` operation defined in [Section 4.1.2](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-04.html#name-messages-to-scalars) of [@!I-D.irtf-cfrg-bbs-signatures].
+- `BBS.get_random_scalars`: Refers to the `get_random_scalars` operation defined in [Section 4.2.1](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-04.html#name-random-scalars) of [@!I-D.irtf-cfrg-bbs-signatures].

 # Scheme Definition